-You will be required to wear identification at all times, which clearly identifies you as a student of the facility.
-Identification may be your university student identification or identification provided by the health site.
+You are required to wear photographic identification as specified by your university at all times, which clearly identifies you as a student.

-Dress Code
+Dress code

 A uniform may or may not be required.
-If your school has a uniform, it is recommended that this is worn.
+If your university has a uniform, it is recommended that this is worn.
 If a uniform is not specified by your school, you are required to dress in the standards relevant to the placement site.
 You are required to dress in a neat, tidy and safe manner.
 Dress standards whilst on placement should be appropriate to the functions being performed, occupational health and safety, cultural diversity, local site standards and climate.
 Please check dress code requirements with your supervisor before the placement begins.
 Refer to the WACHS Dress Code Policy for more information.